GeorgiaWhite CountyBail & Release

 Typical Bail Amounts for DUI

-While exact bail amounts can vary significantly based on the specifics of your case, here are some general guidelines for typical bail amounts you might expect in White, GA, for a DUI charge.
+While exact bail amounts can vary significantly based on the specifics of your case, here are some general guidelines for typical bail amounts you might expect in Georgia for a DUI charge.
 Please note: These are estimates and should not be considered legal advice.
 Always consult with an attorney for personalized guidance.

 • First Offense DUI: $1,000 - $3,000